Personal Experience

 Photo author - Philippe Rouzet

-My advice to those who come to Lille: just get lost among the narrow streets of the city; pay attention to the colorful shutters and doors like works of art.
-Ask for directions from the locals - you may not understand the answer (in all the provincial towns, few people have heard of English), but you will enjoy the melody of the language.
-And treat yourself to a glass of wine on the terrace of one of the establishments where the local crowd usually dines.
+My advice to those arriving in Lille: simply get lost among the city’s narrow streets; pay attention to the colorful shutters and doors that resemble true works of art.
+Ask locals for directions — you may not understand the answer (in provincial towns, few people have even heard of English), but you will certainly enjoy the melody of the language.
+And treat yourself to a glass of wine on the terrace of one of the establishments where the locals usually dine.

 How to get there?

-There is no direct train or bus from Lille to Le Havre, so I opted for an alternative option - Blablacar.
-This was my first experience of traveling via this service and expectations were met.
-At 140 km/hour we reached our destination in just 2.5 hours.
-The cost of the trip was €20.
+There is no direct train or bus from Lille to Le Havre, so I chose an alternative option — Blablacar.
+It was my first experience using this service, and it fully met my expectations.
+Traveling at 140 km/h, we reached our destination in just 2.5 hours.
+The trip cost €20.

 Europe by car: 5 of the most scenic routes